 You select the length of the term you want.
 For example, you can choose to have your term life policy for 5, 10, 20, 30 years and such.
 As long as you continue to pay your premiums, you will have coverage for the entire length of that term.

-While these are just a few benefits that come with term life insurance coverage, you will want to seek out insurance companies that are more friendly toward diabetics (or those with other medical conditions) in order to obtain the best policy.
+While these are just a few benefits that come with best term life insurance for people with diabetes coverage, you will want to seek out insurance companies that are more friendly toward diabetics (or those with other medical conditions) in order to obtain the best policy.

 Diabetics and Term Life Insurance